HOTO Orbital Sander

 Many orbital sanders have bulky or poorly contoured grips, leading to discomfort and hand fatigue during extended use.
 A lack of vibration control can also contribute to strain on the user’s wrist and arm.

-INCEFFICENT DUST COLLECTION
+INSUFFICENT DUST COLLECTION

 Standard orbital sanders often have weak or poorly sealed dust collection systems, resulting in debris escaping into the work area.
 This not only creates a mess but can also pose health and visibility issues during sanding.